Fafale/KMK-GodotClient/README.md

 ## What is already implemented:
 - Reconnecting to the server after an accidental disconnection (Such as internet failing)
 - Unlocking areas, sending objectives from trials.
 (Including game medleys)
-- Goaling for both goal types (Keymaster's Challenge and Magic Key Heist)
+- Goaling for all goal types (Keymaster's Challenge, Magic Key Heist and Area Domination)
-- Items you receive will be handled accordingly, but you won't have a chat/log to notify you that you've received them
+- Shop locations + hints
-- Shop locations (including info about the purchasable item)
+- **Items you receive will be handled accordingly, but you won't have a chat/log to notify you that you've received them**

 ## What is NOT implemented yet:
 - Server chat, including sent/received items and hints.